-SVCC campus security enjoys an especially good relationship with the Lee County Sheriff's Department.
-The response time of the sheriff's department is less than ten minutes for emergency calls.
+SVCC campus security enjoys an especially good relationship with the Lee County Sheriff's Office (LCSO).
+Beginning December 1, 2019, the College entered an agreement with LCSO to place a full-time deputy as a College Resource Officer (CRO) at SVCC.
+Even when the CRO is off duty, the response time of LCSO is less than ten minutes for emergency calls.
 Campus safety officers have no arrest authority beyond that of an ordinary citizen.
 SVCC security may detain an individual that has committed a felony in the presence of security personnel.
 However, as a matter of course, serious crimes are the responsibility of other law enforcement agencies.